docker/labs/security/scanning/README.md

   v1: digest: sha256:99588bc8883c9...5f600a3e9f8d5cd size: 528
   ```

-Congratualtions.
+Congratulations.
 In this step you tagged and pushed an image to your newly
 created *private repo* on Docker Hub.

 # <a name="results"></a>Step 4: View scan results